Structure and Curriculum

 The curriculum of Eastern University IESL Program focuses on the individual language needs and objectives of each ESL student enrolled in the program.
 When students enroll in IESL program at Eastern, they take a placement exam that includes listening, speaking, reading, writing, and grammar to determine the appropriate language levels for student placements.

 Eastern University IESL program is structured in three levels: elementary, intermediate and advanced.
 Each level is composed of three sub-levels which allow the student to progress according to individual ability.
 A student usually completes one level in one term with three terms available annually.
-Upon successful completion of the program, the student is awarded academic credit.
+Students, if accepted to the College of Arts and Sciences prior to completion of IESL, can receive 12 undergraduate credits upon successful completion of IESL for ENGL 101, 102, 201 and INST 216.
 Students in the advanced level may be able to take ESL courses concurrently with academic coursework in their degree program, depending on the student’s level of performance.
 Concurrent coursework will be approved on an individual basis.

 |Level||Number of Weeks||Number of Seat Hours Per Week||Areas||Concurrent Study|

 |2- Low Intermediate||5||25||Listening, Reading, Speaking, Writing, Grammar||No|